 Glenn is President of Independent Software Inc., a Denver IT consultancy.
 He has been teaching advanced computer seminars around the world since 1988.
 He developed official Server 2008 courseware for Microsoft.
 Glenn has written 18 commercial books for McGraw-Hill, Wiley, IDG and Sybex.
 He is also a sought-after expert witness.

-Course Overview [Autogenerated] Hi, everyone.
-My name is Glenn Weadock and welcome to my course managing modern desktops, deploying and updating operating systems.
-I'm a consultant and seminar leader, It Independent Software Inc in Colorado and an author of 18 books on Windows networking and certification organizations.
-Deploy Windows tend to a variety of devices on premises, cloud based and hybrid.
+Course Overview Hi, everyone.
+My name is Glenn Weadock, and welcome to my course, Managing Modern Desktops: Deploying and Updating Operating systems.
+I'm a consultant and seminar leader at Independent Software Inc. in Colorado and an author of 18 books on Windows, networking, and certification.
+Organizations deploy Windows 10 to a variety of devices, on‑premises, cloud‑based, and hybrid.
 After deployment, devices must authenticate and receive periodic updates.
-This course dives into clean installs, upgrade installs and update management.
-Some of the major topics that we will cover includes selecting the right deployment method for your company, using autopilot, migrating user profiles during operating system rollouts, administering Windows Update for business and authenticating Windows 10 devices to Azure Active Directory.
-By the end of this course, you'll know how to use free Microsoft tools to build and deploy, boot and install images for Windows 10 devices.
-Create provisioning packages and autopilot deployment profiles and use Windows Analytics to assess the readiness of devices.
-For the Windows 10 upgrade.
-You'll learn to deploy and monitor windows updates, and you'll discover the different types of device authentication that Windows 10 supports.
-Before beginning the course, you should be familiar with Windows and networking basics but no advance knowledge is required.
-I hope you'll join me on this journey to learn about how to plan and execute Windows 10 rollouts with the maintaining Microsoft, a PowerPoint and updating operating systems course at Pluralsight.
+This course dives into clean installs, upgrade installs, and update management.
+Some of the major topics that we will cover include selecting the right deployment method for your company, using Autopilot, migrating user profiles during operating system rollouts, administering Windows Update for Business, and authenticating Windows 10 devices to Azure Active Directory.
+By the end of this course, you'll know how to use free Microsoft tools to build and deploy boot and install images for Windows 10 devices, create provisioning packages and Autopilot deployment profiles, and use Windows analytics to assess the readiness of devices for the Windows 10 upgrade.
+You'll learn to deploy and monitor Windows updates, and you'll discover the different types of device authentication that Windows 10 supports.
+Before beginning the course, you should be familiar with Windows and networking basics, but no advanced knowledge is required.
+I hope you'll join me on this journey to learn about how to plan and execute Windows 10 rollouts with the Maintaining Microsoft Desktops: Deploying and Updating Operating Systems course, at Pluralsight.